nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case ends.

+* 1b.
+The format for the find command is wrong.
+    * 1b1.
+FitBook displays an error that the find format is wrong.

+      Use case ends.

 * 2a.
 The list is empty in the database.
     * 2a1.
 FitBook displays that there are no matches.

-      Use case ends.

-* 3a.
-The find command has incorrect format.
-    * 3a1.
-FitBook displays an error that the find format is wrong.

       Use case ends.